code-capture/CodeCapture-Xamarin/README.md

 * In order to set up your **free credentials** for the **JDoodle Compiler API**, please visit the following link: [Compiler API](https://www.jdoodle.com/compiler-api/)

 You can view the [JDoodle Compiler API Documentation](https://docs.jdoodle.com/compiler-api/compiler-api) to understand how the API works so that you can tweak the app for your personal purposes too

+## User Interface of the Application

+The application consists of the various Content Pages that the user sees when they use the app.
+The details and purpose of each page that the user will come across as well as the flow in which these pages will occur have been documented in the [README.md file in the CodeCapture/CodeCapture/ folder](https://github.com/adityaoberai/CodeCapture/blob/master/CodeCapture/CodeCapture/README.md).

+You can check out the [demo video](https://drive.google.com/file/d/1Dso3XfNttYl8mPMorpG0CSG9iAkEF5rS/view?usp=sharing) of the app as well.